Logo primary

 Project: Towards Balcony Sustainability Despite Restrictions on Permanence

-Posted by James R. Diegel about 12 years ago
+Posted by James R. Diegel over 12 years ago

 The maximum scale of my 'container garden' two years previous before moving overseas and the problems according to permaculture principles associated with it.